wonsunahn/CS1632_Fall2022/schedule.md

 ## WEEK 14 (Week of 28 NOV)

 * November 28 (Monday) 9:30 AM - 10:15 AM: Sheetz Lecture on Site Reliability Engineering
+  * Posvar Hall 3415
+  * Join URL: https://pitt.zoom.us/j/98672018981 (only for students of the other section)
 * November 28 (Monday) 3:00 PM - 4:15 PM: Hitachi Energy Lecture
+  * Sennott Square 6110
+  * Join URL: https://pitt.zoom.us/j/96526418009 (only for students of the other section)
 * November 30 (Wednesday) 9:30 AM - 10:15 AM: BNY Mellon Lecture on Security and Performance Testing
+  * Posvar Hall 3415
+  * Join URL: https://pitt.zoom.us/j/93175937195 (only for students of the other section)
 * November 30 (Wednesday) 3:00 PM - 4:15 PM: CGI Lecture on Self-Healing Web Application Testing
+  * Sennott Square 6110
+  * Join URL: https://pitt.zoom.us/j/94861118920 (only for students of the other section)

+* Please attend the lecture for your section in-person.
+These people are making the trek from their office so let's afford them the same courtesy.
+Even if the lecture happens in the other section, you are encouraged to attend either in-person or through Zoom.
+The Zoom links are available for the other section only and I will post the passcode only there.

+* Attendance will be taken and it will count for 2X compared to your normal attendance since we are not doing exercises.
+Attendance of lectures happening in the other section will count as attendance too (I will monitor the Zoom participants).

 ## WEEK 15 (Week of 5 DEC)